How Neighborhood Contractors works

 We do

-• Facilitate introductions
+• Facilitate one good-fit introduction

 • Support a clean handoff after acceptance

-• Provide guidance (not enforcement)
+• Provide guidance to keep expectations clear (not enforcement)

 We don’t